lancachenet/steamcache-site-license/readme.md

  - **STEAM_USERNAME** - The username to log in to the site with
  - **STEAM_PASSWORD** - The password for the Steam user
+ - **STEAM_AUTHCODE_URL** - The URL for an instance of the [Steam 2FA Auth Code Service](https://github.com/mintopia/steamcache-authcode) for the user
  - **STEAM_CACHE_SIZE_GB** - The size of the cache in GB
  - **PGID** - The group ID for the user - see below for details
  - **PUID** - The user ID for the user - see below for details

 ## User/Group Identifiers

 To prevent any problems reading/writing data to the volume and to follow Valve best practice, it is best to have a single user for Steam.
 You can specify the user ID and group ID for this user as environment variables.

 ## Suggested Hardware